nicscobey/ga-jobseeker-tracker/README.md

 Access the application [here](https://career-engineer-job-tracker.herokuapp.com/)

-To get started, created an account, and then log in.
+To get started, create an account, and then log in.
 Upon logging in, you'll be directed to the dashboard, which provides links to several basic actions and gives an overview of some basic metrics.
 Upon navigating into the contacts or applications, users have full CRUD functionality, where they can create, read, update, or delete information about their contacts and applications.

 The applications page also provides a way for users to filter their results by one of several properties: date applied, job title, employer, or status.
 Additionally, users can search for a specific application by entering a search word or phrase that then filters down the index's results.